CMBAgents/cmbagent/cmbagent/data/cobaya/cobaya_compute.md

-# How to run cobaya?
+# How to make yaml configuration file for cobaya?

-We run cobaya from within python block using `cobaya-run` command with `-f` flag.

-The yaml file is saved via a python script `setup_yaml.py`
+The yaml file is saved in a pythn code block.

 To save the yaml file we always use the `dump` method.
-Hence the python script should look like:
+Hence the python code should look like:

 ```python
 import yaml